SmingHub/Sming/Readme.md

 ## Optional features
 - Custom PWM: If Sming is compiled with ENABLE_CUSTOM_PWM=1 then instead of using the Espressif SDK pwm library a [custom PWM library](https://github.com/StefanBruens/ESP8266_new_pwm) will be used.
+- SSL: The SSL support is not built-in by default to conserve resources.
+If you want to enable it then take a look at the [Readme](https://github.com/SmingHub/Sming/blob/develop/samples/Basic_Ssl/README.md) in the Basic_Ssl samples.

 You can find more information about compilation and flashing process by reading esp8266.com forum discussion thread.